 She credits the rural people of Rajasthan for the lessons she has learned in her twenty-five years of work there.
 She recently told an Indian journalist, "Many collectives of the poor people struggling for change gave us the ideas and commitment to bring about meaningful change.
 I owe my ideas to the clarity of others, my courage to being with people who confront injustice with fearlessness and equanimity, my hope to the persistence and resilience of men and women struggling to get themselves heard, my generosity to the poor family that shared its last roti (bread) with me, and my sense of well-being to the many who have supported me in difficult moments of my life."

-All American Speakers is a speakers bureau and booking agency providing information on booking Aruna Roy for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Aruna Roy speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Aruna Roy for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Aruna Roy speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Aruna Roy, an inspirational motivational speaker. bio for Aruna Roy agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Aruna Roy